smsfire/php-sdk/readme.md

 - status() - By id or customId you can retrieve message status

 ### Send individual message
+Access the <a href="https://docs.smsfire.com.br/apis-sms/enviar-mensagem#http-simplificado">reference docs</a> to check the data response and the details of each parameter of this method.

 ```php
 //Load composer autoload file
 require './vendor/autoload.php';